ibragimoveldor/Simple-Image-Retrieval-in-Pytorch/readme.md

-# Simple Image Retrieval with Pytorch
+# Simple Image Retrieval in Pytorch
  This repository is about building a Image Retrieval code.
-H1
+Alt-H1

 In this repository Image retrieval is applied